janesma/sixonix/README.md

 =====
 [The benchmark shuffler](run_shuffled_benchmarks.sh) will run a random mesa version with and a random benchmark.
-Obviously you can customize things to your hearts content, but if you want it to just work, you can follow the recipe below which will test mesa-slow vs mesa-fast
+Obviously you can customize things to your heart's content, but if you want it to just work, you can follow the recipe below which will test mesa-slow vs mesa-fast

 Once the run is complete, you may use the included script for generating statistics

 ### Execution
 The runner as it exists today depends on underscore " _ " within the file names to determine various information about the benchmark name, and which mesa is running.
 Let's not argue about the best way to do it - just don't name your mesa